 As the point of landing and leaving, the design explores the interface between land and sea, and has a uniquely Aotearoa response driven by kaupapa Māori principles of manaakitanga (hospitality), mīharo (extraordinary), and transformation from “Auckland to Tāmaki Makaurau”.

-Attached to the western edge of Queens Wharf the new Ferry Landing is designed to meet Auckland’s growing transport needs; the six additional berths will transform the way ferry services operate on the Waitematā Harbour.
-The architecture and infrastructure of the Ferry Landing make a confident statement about Tāmaki Makaurau and offer an enhanced user experience of arrival and departure.
+Attached to the western edge of Queens Wharf the new Ferry Terminal is designed to meet Auckland’s growing transport needs; the six additional berths will transform the way ferry services operate on the Waitematā Harbour.
+The architecture and infrastructure of the Ferry Terminal make a confident statement about Tāmaki Makaurau and offer an enhanced user experience of arrival and departure.

 With a mandate to create a future-proofed ferry network the new and upgraded infrastructure provides a dynamic place of arrival, departure and connection.
 The design team worked collaboratively with Auckland Council, Auckland Transport, mana whenua partners and key stakeholders to create a destination rather than a thoroughfare; a place that offers improved accessibility and greater operational flexibility to accommodate increased passenger numbers.